Simple carbs are foods with single and double sugar molecules. This includes glucose, fructose and sucrose.

 If you’re applying your Farrell's nutrition plan, you’re already receiving the proper, balanced nutrition your body needs to operate effectively and efficiently to achieve your best in and outside of the gym.

 If you're currently not a member of Farrell's and not meeting your fitness goals, get in touch with one of our locations or join our next session to have a real fitness transformation!
-We also offer free trial classes!
+We also offer a free week of fitness classes!

 - Everyday Health